North Coast Inland Trail: Ottawa County

-The Ottawa County portion of the NCIT is about 6.5 miles long and extends from the county line through Elmore to Genoa, currently ending at the east side of Genoa's Veterans Park.
-This portion is completely paved; however about 0.9 miles is a shared path along Martin-Williston Road in Clay Township.
+The Ottawa County portion of the NCIT is about 6.75 miles long and extends from the county line through Elmore to Genoa, currently ending at a trailhead on Washington Street in Genoa's Veterans Park.
 The Park District of Ottawa County is working on extending the NCIT to Millbury in Wood County.
+The next phase of the NCIT is to be constructed from Washington Street to 9th Street, through downtown Genoa.
+This phase is expected to be completed in 2027.

 Plans of expansion

 The project's eventual objective is to connect the state of Indiana to the state of Pennsylvania with a large bike trail, but the project has not at all yet extended to either of these states.
 However, users of the trails can also connect to one of these states if they take other nearby, unrelated trails.

 There are also many improvement and expansion plans for the current Ohio trails.
-The Lorain County Metro Parks district in Lorain County has done improvements to the Lorain County portion that costed hundreds of thousands of dollars, which Ziemnik said "was not a financial risk for [them]."
+The Lorain County Metro Parks district in Lorain County has done improvements to the Lorain County portion that cost hundreds of thousands of dollars, which Ziemnik said "was not a financial risk for [them]."

 An example of a recently added extension of the trails is the Huron County portion's extension, which leads through the entire city of Norwalk in order to eventually connect into a planned trail segment in Erie County.
 This portion is not a paved trail, but leads followers through the city using green-painted curbs, which is unique to any other segment of the project.

 The most recent extension to the trail project is a 1.8-mile gravel trail in Lorain County that follows an abandoned railroad, which is planned to later be paved over and connected to the prominent trail in Lorain County.

 The Ohio Department of Transportation has proposed that most of the trail be designated as a part of USBR 30, a federal bicycle route that will eventually span much of the Northern United States linking Ohio with the Northwestern United States and New England.